thkuo/CompositeDatatypeTree/README.md

-## To-include list:
-## tree collapsing method
+## Improved tree inference and transmission reconstruction from composite datatype representations of microbial genomes

+---
+To-include:
-## jmodeltest (for determing the model of RAxML)
+- jmodeltest (for determing the model of RAxML)
+- outbreak simulation
+---

-Below listed workflows that are involved in the composite datatype method
+`tree_inference` includes workflows that are involved in the composite datatype method.
+Those methods were applied to both the clinical and benchmark datasets. `Klebsiella`, `Pseudomonas`, and `outbreak_simulation` include the other relevant analysis also stated in the paper.

+For tree inference, the composite datatype method includes:
 1. snps_workflow: map the reads for calling variants
 2. nuc_workflow: infer the nucleotide tree
 3. denovo_workflow: compute de novo assembly, detect genes, and cluster the